davegallant/site/content/post/setting-up-gitea-actions-with-tailscale/index.md

           - url: "http://gitea:3000"
 ```

 Something to consider is whether or not you want to use ssh with git.
-One method of getting this to work with containers is to use [ssh container passthrough](https://docs.gitea.com/installation/install-with-docker#ssh-container-passthrough).
+One method to get this to work with containers is to use [ssh container passthrough](https://docs.gitea.com/installation/install-with-docker#ssh-container-passthrough).
 I decided to keep it simple and not use ssh, since communicating over https is perfectly fine for my use case.

 After adding the above configuration, running `docker compose up -d` should be enough to get an instance up and running.
-It will be accessible at [https://gitea.my-tailnet-name.ts.net](https://gitea.my-tailnet-name.ts.net) from within your tailnet.
+It will be accessible at [https://gitea.my-tailnet-name.ts.net](https://gitea.my-tailnet-name.ts.net) from within the tailnet.

 ## Connecting a Runner